spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

     primaryAccount: kubernetes
       ...
   ```
-4. Port-forward the externally-hosted Spinnaker services to your local machine
+4. Port-forward the externally-hosted Spinnaker services to your local machine.
   - You may use [NGROK](https://ngrok.com/download)
-  - Or, try this Fish function: `pf-spinnaker` loops through all of the Spinnaker services in your Kubernetes namespaces and forwards their ports to your local machine.
+  - Or, try this Fish function: `pf-spinnaker`, which loops through all of the Spinnaker services in your Kubernetes namespaces and forwards their ports to your local machine.
 Try it:
   ```
   function pf-spinnaker
     set -l services (string split , -- \